rlk/site/courses/csc3102/topic6.md

 Insert: Insert $k$ normally, then splay on the value $k$.

 Delete: Splay the value $k$.
 If $k$ is at the root, join the two subtrees.

+# Derived Data Structures

+Strong formulations of the Map, Set, Multi-map, and Multi-set data structures are all directly derivable from the Balanced Binary Search Tree.